Last Updated on November 19, 2024 by Helena Akter

 As highlighted by renowned author James Clear, “Motivation is not constant, and depending on it for steady progress is ineffective.
 You don’t require additional motivation or determination to stick to your objectives.
 Rather, self-discipline and ingrained habits are your support system.”

-Motivation is beneficial when it’s present, but when it’s absent, your established habits and routines are what will maintain your training routine.
+Motivation is beneficial when it’s present.
+However, when it’s absent, your established healthy habits for a positive lifestyle and routines will keep you training.

 3. Begin Your Workouts with a Mental Warm-Up